 - Cotton - Cotton is an agricultural resource used to make clothes and other types of fabric.
 It is offered by many brokers.

 Other popular agricultural commodities you can trade are coffee, cocoa, and rice.

 To trade agricultural commodities successfully, traders need to do a few things.
 First, they need to look at the supply and demand equilibrium.
 This is also true for other commodities.
 By this, they need to look at the key suppliers of key agricultural commodities and the countries offering the most demand.

 A good example of a commodity that traders can look in this dimension is corn.
-Corn is grown around the world.
 In developing countries, farmers plant corn mostly for subsistence reasons.
 In Brazil and the United States on the other hand, farmers plant corn for export purposes.
 China, Canada, and the European Union are the biggest consumers of corn and soybeans.